brikrey67/express-mongoose-mlab-deploy/readme.md

 ## You Do: Deploy 'When President'

 > If you don't have a working lab, use the 'express-mongoose-solution' branch.
+Pay special attention to step 7.

 We'll use Heroku to deploy our app, since it has a "free" pricing tier, and a ton of nice features that simplify and expedite deployment.